 When a married couple divorce or the partners in a civil partnership seek to dissolve it, there is a fairly rigid process to go through.
 One part of that is the legal requirement to consider mediation to help you negotiate your separation.

-For unmarried couples, it’s not mandatory to consider mediation.
+For cohabiting couples, it’s not mandatory to consider mediation.
 However, if you have been living together, sharing finances or have other responsibilities – even a much-loved long-term pet – mediation can help you to agree on what to do about those things.

 The agreement you reach will be less formal than the terms of a divorce or dissolution, and can be very broad or very limited in its scope to include just those issues that matter most to you both.